Battle of Wippedesfleot

 This battle is said to have resulted in much bloodshed and slaughter on both sides, to the extent that hostilities abated for a while thereafter.
 Some historians believe in a Saxon victory, but that is not what is mentioned in the text.
 The limited number of casualties is an indication that the battle was a small one.
 The number of warriors involved must not have reached 200 men.

 Wippedesfleot is thought to be Ebbsfleet in Kent, near Ramsgate.
 Its location made the author of the Historia Brittonum think that all Saxons had now been driven out of Britain.
 Wippedes is possibly a corruption of Latin oppidis in reference to the creek's position by the twin forts of Rutupiæ and Rutupiæ alteræ (Regulbium).
 Ramsgate is the main place upon the former Island of Thanet, "which was given to the Saxons by Vortigern".
 It was the very place where, according to the Historia Brittonum, the Saxons first landed.
+Ramsgate is on the North East coast of Kent.
+Ebbsfleet is close to Pegwell Bay, not to be confused with Ebbsfleet near Gravesend.

-Gildas does not mention the battle.
+The only contemporary Brittonic source, the De Excidio et Conquestu Britanniae of Gildas, does not mention the battle specifically, instead reporting that "sometimes our countrymen, sometimes the enemy, won the field" until the Battle of Badon.